jaydevk25/sonic-odyssey-bot1/README.md

 Sonic Odyssey Bot is an application designed for interacting with the Sonic Odyssey platform.
 It supports multiple features including sending SOL (Solana) cryptocurrency transactions, claiming rewards, opening mystery boxes, and daily login operations.

-## Features

-- **Transaction Sending**: Sends SOL transactions from multiple accounts to random addresses.
-- **Claim Box**: Automates the process of claiming rewards boxes.
-- **Open Box**: Automates the process of opening mystery boxes.
-- **Daily Login**: Automates the daily login process.
-- **Input Methods**: Supports input via seed phrases or private keys.
-- **Random Address Generation**: Generates a specified number of random addresses for sending transactions.
-- **Adjustable Amount of SOL**: Allows users to specify the amount of SOL to send in each transaction.
-- **Transaction Delay**: Allows users to specify a delay between each transaction.

 ## Prerequisites

 - Node.js installed on your machine